 Establishing and Promoting Technical Requirements for Trustworthy and Responsible AI

-- Through targeted research investments, NIST identifies and quantifies trustworthy and responsible AI in technical terms and develops tools and guidance so that designers, developers, and evaluators can take appropriate actions.
+- Through targeted research investments, NIST advances standards and measurement science for mapping, measuring, and governing trustworthy and responsible AI and develops tools and guidance so that designers, developers, and evaluators can take appropriate actions.
 These include developing taxonomy, terminology, and testbeds for measurements of AI risks – as well as standards needed for key technical characteristics of AI trustworthiness.
 They address accuracy, explainability and interpretability, privacy, reliability, robustness, safety, security (resilience), and harmful bias mitigation.

 - By convening stakeholder workshops and via other engagements, NIST is developing a resource center of documents, software, standards, and related tools that contribute to better understanding, identifying, measuring, and managing various risks associated with AI systems.